 I think if you are a photographer that only dabbles in film a few times a year then a Kiev 88 will provide the medium format film experience on a low budget.
 If however you need a precision tool to get the best possible images while enjoying every moment of the experience then I recommend getting a Hasselblad.
 I think the Hasselblad together with my Leica M3 film cameras are cameras for life.

-Could I tell the difference between a photo taken with a Hasselblad and a photo taken with Kiev 88?
+Could I tell the difference between a photo taken with a Hasselblad vs Kiev 88?
 I think no. Both camera systems can capture sharp images and I think the choice of film used has an equal part to play in the final results.
 I don’t remember the Kiev 88 ever giving me soft images as such I but just notice that Hasselblad images can look almost forgivingly sharp when stopped down.

 For me a camera can create the perfect photo but unless I enjoy the process of making it then it is of no real interest.
 An obvious example of the is the super sharp Fuji GF670 folding rangefinder camera.
 Great photos but no emotionally attachment.
 The Hasselblad somehow makes it fun to take photos of the most simple everyday objects to try to create ‘art’!

 The Hasselblad 501C camera has secured itself a place in my wedding photography camera bag together with my Leica M3s and digital Leica M 240.
 It would be like leaving one of the children behind otherwise!